chaosiris/LLaMaDesu/README.md

 - Downloading of Docker containers required for local STT and TTS processing.

 ### 2. Run LLaMaDesu!.exe
 Navigate to the src/ folder and run LLaMaDesu!.exe to launch the web app.
-Open up a browser and connect to the frontend interface via `<PROTOCOL>://<IP>:<PORT>` as specified in `settings.yaml`.
+Open up a browser and connect to the frontend interface via `<PROTOCOL>://<HOST IP>:<PORT>` as specified in `settings.yaml`.
 That's all for the setup process!

 ## Option B - Manual Provisioning